abhradeep14/MLSA_AI/README.md

 # MLSA_AI
-For the Recuirtment Challenge by MLSA
+For the Recruitment Challenge For MLSA